Ninedeadeyes/Blood-Pit-2/README.md

 # Blood-Pit-2
-Tactical Gladiator style RPG. written with less than 500 lines of code.
+Tactical Gladiator style RPG. written with less than 500 lines of JavaScript code.
 A game equally focus on 'concentration' as well as 'tactics'

 https://ninedeadeyes.github.io/JavaScript-Mini-Arcade/